Release Process¶

 - Use the command:

-formatted hyperlinks for each commit. - Shortlog is a git feature intended for release notes.
+- Shortlog is a git feature intended for release notes.
 It separates commits by author and only displays the commit message.
 In order by date.

-- Remove commits before that release date.
+- The command given above is meant to:- Remove commits before that release date.

 - Remove merge commits that just say what branch was merged.